Why did Thomas Edison and Bill Gates appear geniuses but many did not?

 By the way, he has slept many nights on the floor of the assembly lines of a car manufacturing company.

-Everybody has only one destination, which is to go from ‘here’ to ‘there’.
+We all have only one destination, which is to go from one point to another point.

-Every step has to have a reason to originate from.
+We all have to have a reason to originate our journey.

-Everybody has dreams, pains, and sufferings to promote evolution, that’s what Thomas Edison and Mahatma Gandhi did consistently in their lifetime.
+Everybody has dreams, pains, and sufferings to promote humanity, that’s what Thomas Edison and Mahatma Gandhi did consistently in their lifetime.

-Evolution always forces us in a new path, new direction, and a new destination although the whole process of transference is very lengthy and tedious.
+Humanity always forces us in a new place, new opening, and a new destination although the whole process of transference is very tiring and exhaustive.

-How many times did Thomas Edison and Mahatma Gandhi hit bottom before they learned a lesson?
+How many times did Thomas Edison and Mahatma Gandhi hit rock bottom before they learned a lesson?

-Remember, genius is a sheer quantity of human suffering, it’s very difficult to comprehend, but it moves slowly within our mind, very slowly, by inches, by feet or maybe by meters.
+After reading some biography books, what I learnt is that genius is a sheer quantity of human suffering and commitment, it’s very difficult to absorb and understand, but it moves slowly within our mind, very slowly.

 I’m a scientist, I know the pain of testing a few substances if something is not working.